aryanrajtrangham/Courses_from_priyanshu/Docker.md

 - There are multiple reason why a service might go into pending state.
 - Examples :
   - If all nodes are drained, and we create a service, it's pending until a node becomes available.
   - We can reserve a certain amount of memory for a service.
-If no node in the swarm has the required amount of memmory, the service remains in a panding state until a node is available which can run its tasks.
+If no node in the swarm has the required amount of memory, the service remains in a pending state until a node is available which can run its tasks.
   - We have imposed a certain kind of placement constraints.

 #### Control service Placement